18 Jun 2020 BC Cuts Funding to Independent Distributed Learning Schools

 Independent distributed learning schools – and independent schools in general – are an integral part of British Columbia’s education system.
 They contribute to a diversity of learning options that respect family and parental rights in educating their children, save general taxpayers money, and improve student outcomes.
 There are three main reasons why these funding cuts to specifically IDL schools should be troubling to Christians.

 First, this funding cut comes despite the fact that John Horgan and the New Democratic Party committed to maintaining funding for all independent schools before the last election.
 Responding to an inquiry by the Federation of Independent Schools (FISA) in the spring of 2017, John Horgan promised that the NDP had no plans to reduce funding for independent schools.
-Yet, they cut funding anyway.
+One source that I talked to revealed that these funding cuts were initiated by the previous government under the British Columbia Liberal Party.
+Regardless of who initiated the funding cut, however, the current administration is responsible for implementing it.
 If the government is willing to break this promise to independent distributed learning schools, some asked whether the Ministry would also remove funding for other independent schools.
-A representative from the Ministry of Education responded that it has no intention of cutting any other independent school funding at this time.
+A non-partisan representative within the Ministry of Education responded that it has no intention of cutting any other independent school funding at this time.
 That is hardly a confidence-inspiring answer.

 Independent distributed learning schools – and independent schools in general – are an integral part of British Columbia’s education system.

 Third, these funding cuts affect some of the most vulnerable students in British Columbia’s education system.
 A disproportionate number of students with mental, physical, or emotional challenges use the IDL school system to ensure that they get the individualized attention they need to learn and thrive.
 This individualized learning is simply not available or sufficient at brick-and-mortar public or independent schools.
+Although the top-up for special needs students that all schools (including IDL schools) was left untouched, this funding cut still undermines the attractiveness of IDL schools in general.
 The IDL schools also serve children in remote areas or in families that have to move often, cutting off long commute times or providing continuity in schooling.
 Other forms of schooling are not feasible for these students.

-Justice Achieved: The Political Struggle of Independent Schools in British Columbia, a book by Victoria Cunningham, charts the history of independent schools in BC until 2001.
+Victoria Cunningham, in her book Justice Achieved: The Political Struggle of Independent Schools in British Columbia, charts the history of independent schools in British Columbia until 2001.
 The book recounts how the battle for independent school recognition and funding was a long battle, but that “eternal vigilance is the price of liberty.”
-Back in the early 1990s, the last NDP government campaigned on the promise that it would not cut funding to independent schools, but reneged on this promise by reducing special education grants, then eliminating the Group 3 funding for independent schools, and finally by stealthily trying to change the funding formula for independent schools.
+Back in the early 1990s, the government campaigned on the promise that it would not cut funding to independent schools, but reneged on this promise by reducing special education grants, then eliminating the Group 3 funding for independent schools, and finally by stealthily trying to change the funding formula for independent schools.
 Two of these three policies were rolled back because of the public outcry against these attacks on independent schools.

 The battle for independent school recognition and funding was a long battle… “eternal vigilance is the price of liberty.”

 A similar situation faces supporters of independent schools today.
-An NDP government promised to maintain funding for independent schools, yet it is breaking their promise, this time in the guise of reducing IDL funding.
-Supporters of independent education must respond the same way as they did back in the early 1990s: write your MLA (especially if you have an NDP MLA) and the Minister of Education, Rob Fleming, and voice your concern with this policy.
+A government promised to maintain funding for independent schools, yet it is breaking their promise, this time in the guise of reducing funding for independent distributed learning programs.
+Supporters of independent education should respond the same way as they did back in the early 1990s: write your MLA (especially if you have an NDP MLA) and the Minister of Education, Rob Fleming, and voice your concern with this policy.

-Independent schools in BC can continue to enjoy one of the best educational arrangements in Canada only if they stand united and only if they fight against every encroachment upon their funding and jurisdiction.
+Independent schools in British Columbia can continue to enjoy one of the best educational arrangements in Canada only if they stand united and continue to defend the value of a diversity of independent educational choices in the province.

 Levi Minderhoud is the British Columbia Manager for ARPA Canada